nilabja9/Data-Pipeline-AWS/README.md

 An alternative way of processing would be to run a spark application using a EMR cluster.
 The Spark application could be run from any local system using AWS CLI, specifying steps - and schedule cluster termination once the job is completed.
 The same can be automated by running the Command Line Script by AWS Data Pipeline.

 ## Process and End Result
 The Script Ingestion.py contains the code for creating the Kinesis Firehose, fetch twitter data and write into the same.
 After this has been done for a certain period of time, the Kinesis Firehose is terminated.
-A Glue crawler is setup which crawls the S3 bucket
+A Glue crawler is setup which crawls the S3 bucket and determines schema on its own.
+After this process is complete - we create a job, map input and output, and execute the same.Glue transforms the JSON files into CSV and stores them in S3.